 Best 4K Monitors for Programming in 2026

-But here’s what nobody tells you: 4K at 27 inches requires display scaling, which means you don’t actually get four times the workspace.
-You get the same workspace as QHD but with sharper text.
-If you want more visible code lines, buy a 32-inch 4K or stick with 27-inch QHD at native resolution.
-I’ll explain exactly which scenario fits you in the how-to-choose section below.
+Here’s what nobody tells you, though.
+4K at 27 inches needs display scaling, so you don’t actually get four times the workspace.
+You get the same usable space as QHD, just with far sharper text.
+If you want more visible code lines, you buy a 32-inch 4K or stay on 27-inch QHD at native resolution.
+That one distinction decides which monitor on this list is right for you, and I’ll walk through it in the how-to-choose section.

 - LG 27UP850N-W — Best overall.
 My daily driver.
 USB-C 96W, DCI-P3 95%, portrait pivot.
 One cable from MacBook to everything.